Sheriffs in the United States: Massachusetts

 There are 14 counties in Massachusetts, each with a sheriff who is elected to a six-year term.
 The state abolished eight of its 14 county governments between 1997 and 2000; those eight now exist only as geographic regions, with their elected sheriffs considered employees of the commonwealth.

 The duties of the office of the sheriff in Massachusetts are primarily to maintain custody of a county jail and house of correction, to serve civil process, and to transport inmates to and from courts and other facilities.
 Although they have police powers, their duties are to generally support local law enforcement, and they do not usually patrol.
 The sheriffs in Massachusetts are considered to be the chief law enforcement officers in their counties.
-In some counties, such as Plymouth, Norfolk, and Barnstable, the sheriffs maintain law enforcement services such as K-9, criminal investigation, and tactical response, gang enforcement, and warrant teams.
+In some counties, such as Plymouth, Norfolk, Hampden, and Barnstable, the sheriffs maintain law enforcement services such as K-9, criminal investigation, and tactical response, gang enforcement, and warrant teams.
 Deputies are often seen supporting local police in traffic control and at large events like county fairs and sports events.

 A 2020 investigation by WBUR into prison deaths found incidents of poor medical care (representing about one-third of deaths where details were available), neglect, and assault by corrections officers, had few consequences for elected sheriffs, nurses, or corrections officers.
 Sheriffs have denied family members, reporters, and even the Suffolk County District attorney information about deaths, including the circumstances surrounding the deaths, names of inmates, disciplinary records, and in some counties even the number of deaths was kept secret.
 The actual number of deaths was about 25% higher than the number reported to the federal Department of Justice.
 Many out-of-court settlements of wrongful death lawsuits were kept secret, and some were not properly reported to the state treasurer.